leolelego/Brickie-iOS/README.md

+> Brickie is searching minifigs to help improve the app.
+I'm currently not really available and I can be able to validate and checks PR but I have less time to improve the app itself.
+So if you love SwiftUI and bricks, feel **free to add your own touch to the app!**

 # Brickie: The BrickSet Companion for iOS

-Brickie is an iOS application powered by the BrickSet API which permits to manage your Lego of sets and minifigures collection .
+Brickie is an iOS application powered by the BrickSet API which permits to manage your Lego of sets and minifigures collection.

 ## Open Source, Technologies and Privacy